shallowgator/english-for-designers/03-content-first/work.md

 Concept for a comics/animation about a girl who gets stranded alone in the freezing nothingness of South Pole.
 Full of paranoia, loneliness and hopelesness she tries to live on for as long as possible.

+### "commercial work"
-### Logo for a golf tournament and for a sheep wool oriented clothing company
+## Logo for a golf tournament and for a sheep wool oriented clothing company

 ![Write an alternative text description.](img/logos.png)